 - Knowledge transfer to business

-- Reviewing articles for OSA journals and conferences
+- Reviewing articles for OSA journals and conference

 - Participation in OSA technical groups

-Applicants and nominators are encouraged to provide the following information through the online Member Designation & Program Application System by 28 February 2019 (12:00 EST/17:00 GMT):
+Applicants and nominators are encouraged to provide the following information through the online Member Designation & Program Application System each year by 28 February (12:00 EST/17:00 GMT):